Your Guide to Planning, Planting, and Growing Scilla

 The scilla family of spring-blooming bulbs includes some of the best bulbs for naturalizing.
-When planted beneath shrubs and shade trees, in woodlands and beside streams and ponds, they multiply quickly and will give you waves of color year after year.
+When planted beneath shrubs and shade trees, in woodlands and beside streams and ponds, they will multiply quickly and bloom in waves of color year after year.

 Siberian squill (S. siberica) and wood hyacinths (S. campanulata) are two of the most popular types of scilla.
 Quick to plant and untroubled by rodents or deer, they are an easy way to add a new dimension of spring beauty to your gardens and landscape.